MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/inferstorageschemaplugin.md

 ---
 # infer_storage_schema plugin

-This plug-in infers schema of external data, and returns it as CSL schema string.
+This plugin infers schema of external data, and returns it as CSL schema string.
 The string can be used when [creating external tables](../management/external-tables-azurestorage-azuredatalake.md#create-or-alter-external-table).
-The plug-in is invoked with the [`evaluate`](evaluateoperator.md) operator.
+The plugin is invoked with the [`evaluate`](evaluateoperator.md) operator.

 ## Syntax